-CKMP lived on the premises with his wife Haznih Patterson, and gradually the family grew to include four daughters, Anne, Catriona, Jane and Diana.
+CKMP lived on the premises with his wife Haznih, and gradually the family grew to include four daughters, Anne, Catriona, Jane and Diana.

 Mrs. Patterson also played a large role in the management of the school, taking on full responsibility for the domestic, cooking and boarding side of the business.

 Anne, the eldest of the daughters went to a local day school for her primary education, while the three younger Patterson daughters attended Ramillies.
 Diana the youngest was the only girl in a school full of 120 boys.

 In the 1960 CKPM added onto the main building, the dining room and dormitory block.

 The swimming pool was also built in the 1960’s and heating was added in the 1970’s although the boys were not deterred by the cold water.